PedroGuitian/PedroGuitian/README.md

 ## 🌟 What I'm working on

 - Just launched **[Cramora AI](https://www.cramora.com/)**.
-An app that aims to help students prepare for exams last-minute with the power of AI
+An app that aims to help students prepare for exams last-minute with the help of AI
-- Exploring AI integrations into web apps through different models
+- Exploring backend system architecture and application scalability
 - Continuously improving my engineering skills.
 Recently finished Harvard CS50 - Web Programming with **Python** and **JavaScript**

 ---